Maeeen/emoji-picker/emoji-picker-hooker/README.md

 It also makes use of a `.shared` (`rws`) section in the `.dll`.
 The `build.rs` only prints the MSVC linker option.

+The name of the crate is to make it obvious for users that will inspect the loaded `.dll`s in their processes.